 Branch Vision Statement

-The Orinda Moraga Lafayette Branch of AAUW, through an active, diverse, and vital membership, will make a positive impact on our local and global community by promoting education, empowering women and girls, and supporting personal and professional growth.
+Through a committed membership, the Orinda-Moraga-Lafayette Branch of AAUW will make a positive impact on our community through advocacy, promoting education, empowering women and girls, and supporting personal and professional growth

 Our branch raises funds to send girls from three Lafayette, Moraga, or Orinda middle schools to a week-long summer science and math camp at a local university.
 Established by AAUW-CA in 1998 with the first camp at Stanford University, there are now six California camps attended by AAUW-sponsored girls.
 AAUW-OML has sent almost 50 local girls to Tech Trek.
 All were nominated by their science or math teachers, wrote a personal essay, and were interviewed by a panel of AAUW-OML members.
 Research has shown that many Tech Trekkers continue their studies in STEM fields (science, technology, engineering, and math) in college.

-We recognize outstanding graduates from our three local high schools and Saint Mary’s College.
+We recognize outstanding graduates from our three local high schools.
+We award a grant to two Saint Mary’s College students to attend AAUW National Conference of College Student Women Leaders (NCCSWL).
 The committee selects recipients for annual scholarships awards and coordinates the April Awards Celebration.

 National and State Priorities